ByteB4rb1e/html-theme-ref/README.md

 ## Licensing

 Sharing is caring!
-This project is licensed under a Creative Commons Attribution 4.0 International License, as my focus is on providing services rather than monetizing products.
+This project is licensed under a Creative Commons Attribution 4.0 International License, as my focus is on monetizing services rather than products.

 You should have received a copy of the license along with this work.
 If not, see <https://creativecommons.org/licenses/by/4.0/>.